paufr/itunes_search_app/task2.md

             });
     }

-To simplify the code, I also added the following function to return the build the needed arguments according to authId and email.
+To simplify the code, I also added the following function to build and return the needed arguments according to authId and email.
 Then, those arguments are passed to the function using spread.

     function getFindUserAndUpdateParameters(authId, email) {
         return [{